 Sine 1992, we have been successfully protecting subcontractors and suppliers’ rights in Atlanta and the surrounding metropolitan area.
 In fact, we probably file more materialmen’s liens and payment bond claims in Gwinnett than anywhere else!

 We understand the area and the amazing growth which continues, we understand the laws affecting the construction industry, and we understand business.
-Consequently, we represent clients who are based elsewhere but may work on projects in Lawrenceville or Norcross and need us to assist them with their Mechanics and Materialman’s Lien Claims or their Miller Act or Little Miller Act payment bond claims.
+Consequently, we represent clients who are based elsewhere but may work on projects in Lawrenceville or Norcross and need us to assist them with filing Mechanics Liens and Materialman’s Lien Claims or their Miller Act or Little Miller Act payment bond claims.
 Similarly, we have a significant number of clients based somewhere in Gwinnett County.
 We would enjoy adding you to our list of satisfied clients; please contact us today if you need a construction lawyer anywhere in Gwinnett County including Buford, Dacula, Duluth, Lawrenceville, Lilburn, Loganville, Norcross, Peachtree Corners, Snellville, Sugar Hill, Suwanee and Stone Mountain.

 No matter where you are based of where your projects are located, you, too, can count on our experience, our knowledge and our professionalism to help you get the money which you are paid.
 As you may know, unpaid materials or labor on a construction job may be lienable by the claimant.
 Georgia’s laws governing these claims, however, are very particular and even simple mistakes or omissions can invalidate a construction lien.
 A defective lien can make the difference between getting paid or losing your money altogether.
 Don’t lose your money!